dogcane/ECO/docs/Getting-started.md

 On the other side, the "Session" entity :

-- It's a POCO class
 - It's a "nested" entity
+- It contains properties and its behaviour

 From a "c#" perspective: